 - Remove carefully with tongs or a fork and place on a napkin to drain excess fat.

 The kids love it and I feel justified that we have enjoyed a fun food memory and nourishing food.

 Over the years I’ve learned that good fats are nourishing as they surround our vital organs.
 If we eat bad fats, we basically endanger our organs, like the heart.
-When my children, and the foster children were sick, I began to look outside the “widely accepted” information and hone in to what our body needs that is more natural.
-Then we begin to see a lot of recovery by researching and changing to less processed, real food.
+When my children and the foster children were sick, I began to look outside the “widely accepted” information and hone in to what our body needs that is more natural.
+This is where a lot of recovery begins; researching and changing to less processed, real food.
 From this, I learn that some fried foods may actually be beneficial if fried in the right saturated fats.
 Mary Enig, PhD. provides deep research and statistics into the study of fats.1

 If you need inspiration, try our encouraging cookbook written for my nonprofit to help families AND foster kids heal.
 We love supporting orphans and being advocates to help them eat healthy too!
 Join us on Facebook and Instagram for more regular inspirations.